New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: Radial Distribution of Substructure

-We next examine the consistency of projected spatial distribution, for each cluster in our sub-sample, between subhalos associated with observed member galaxies and simulated analogs.
-The top panel of \fref{fig:combined_figures} compares the projected radial distribution of subhalos in observed clusters and in TNG-C analogs.
-Across all three systems, there is a persistent and stark inconsistency between observations and simulations, where the latter exhibits a dearth of substructures at small projected halo-centric radii $R/R_{200}\lesssim 0.2$ and instead appears to have a roughly radius-independent distribution.
+For each observed cluster lens in our sample, we next compare the projected radial distribution of subhalos that host observed cluster member galaxies and their similarly selected simulated TNG-C analogs, as shown in the top panel of \fref{fig:combined_figures}.
+Across all three systems, there is a persistent and stark inconsistency between observations and simulations, where the latter exhibit a dearth of substructures at small projected halocentric radii $R/R_{200}\lesssim 0.2$ and instead appear to have a roughly radius-independent distribution.
 To further illustrate this discrepancy, the bottom panels of \fref{fig:combined_figures} compare the projected 2D distributions of observations and simulations.
-We observe that the simulated cluster analogs fail to reproduce not only the abundance but also the spatial clustering of these substructures at small projected halo-centric radii.
+We observe that the simulated cluster analogs fail to reproduce not only the abundance but also the spatial clustering of these substructures at small projected halocentric radii.

-The stark dearth of inner substructures in simulated CDM clusters was first hinted in the analysis of the cluster Cl~0024+16 of \citet{Natarajan2009ApJ693970N}, and formally codified in \citet{PN+2017} with the subsequent detailed analysis of three additional \textit{HST Frontier Fields} clusters.
-Beyond the possibility of posing a new tension to the CDM paradigm, the authors noted that this discrepancy could also be partly caused by inaccurate numerical modeling of dynamical friction and tidal stripping or limited accuracy in the subhalo finding algorithm, leading to artificial reduction of inner substructures in simulated clusters.
+The stark dearth of inner substructures in simulated CDM clusters was first hinted at in the analysis of the cluster Cl~0024+16 by \citet{Natarajan2009ApJ693970N}, and formally codified in \citet{Natarajan2017} with the subsequent detailed analysis of three additional HST Frontier Fields clusters.
+The authors noted that this discrepancy could also be partly caused by numerical artifacts\textemdash the inaccurate numerical modeling of dynamical friction and tidal stripping or limited accuracy in the subhalo finding algorithm\textemdash leading to an artificial reduction of inner substructures in simulated clusters.
+Notably, this mismatch has also been observed on the Milky Way mass scales \citep[e.g.,][]{Campbel2018, Graus2019, Carlsten2020}, where the radial distribution of satellites disagrees with CDM analogs, in the same manner as we report here on cluster scales.
+This is noteworthy, as the same disagreement is independently reported on two different mass scales and in distinct environments, pointing to the same underlying\textemdash perhaps endemic\textemdash issue within CDM.